 She has had a long and varied career in higher education and was awarded on of the first ‘teaching and management’ professorships within this University.
 She has had a range of professional health service experience prior to entering higher education.
 She was the Superintendent of Assessment for the University for five years, relinquishing that role to take up the directorship of SALT in December 2012.
 External activities include being an assessor for the United Kingdom Public Health Register.
 Jane has completed three successful projects for Wales Centre for Health/Welsh Government/Public Health Wales and recently completed working on competence based education within public health.
 She represents the College on external audits and professional practice panels, and the University on the Wales Implementation Group for Future Directions.

-This year she was nominated for the 2014 Mary Williams Award which is an individual contribution award that aims to recognise individuals for their contribution to the University’s culture and community.
+In 2014 she was nominated for the 2014 Mary Williams Award which is an individual contribution award that aims to recognise individuals for their contribution to the University’s culture and community.